Guarulhos Sao Paulo, Brazil Travel Guide

 A valid national driving license and an International Driving Permit are highly recommended.
 Major highways are generally well-maintained.
 Be aware of heavy traffic and reckless driving.

-River transportation is not applicable for Guarulhos.
+River transportation is not relevant for Guarulhos.

 Be prepared for security screening procedures.
 Remove electronics, liquids, and any metal items.
 Follow instructions from security personnel for a smooth process.